abhishekprakash256/Deeplearning-In-Cpp/README.md

   const int64_t unlablled_data = 5;
   ```

-- For the data stream generator run the commands as follows to generate the executable file
+- For the data stream generator, install OpenCV C++ from https://www.geeksforgeeks.org/how-to-install-opencv-in-c-on-linux/.
+Then run the commands as follows to generate the executable file

   ```bash
   cd stream_generation